-Written by Jenna Paiano, CCNYPA*VISTA member serving at Cabrini University
+By Jenna Paiano, CCNYPA*VISTA serving at Cabrini University

 With the holiday season approaching, our college campuses are probably starting to slow down as students prepare for finals and break.
 However, we still have deadlines to meet, goals to accomplish and forms to submit for our projects.
 This may come with a bit of difficulty and stress.